Deniable Encryption in a Quantum World: Preliminaries

 \item{\textbf{Claw-Free Property.}} For any PPT adversary $\A$, there exists a negligible function $\negl(\cdot)$ such that the following holds:

 \end{enumerate}

 \end{definition}

 The next two definitions are taken from \cite{mahadev2018classical}. \begin{definition}[Trapdoor Injective Function Family] Let $\lambda$ be a security parameter.
 Let $\X$ and $\Y$ be finite sets.
+Let $\mathcal{D}_\mathcal{Y}$ be a distribution over $\mathcal{Y}$.
 Let $\mathcal{K}_{\mathcal{G}}$ be a finite set of keys.
 A family of functions

 is called a \textbf{trapdoor injective family} if the following conditions hold:

 \begin{enumerate} \item{\textbf{Efficient Function Generation.}} There exists an efficient probabilistic algorithm $\geng$ which generates a key $k\in \mathcal{K}_{\mathcal{G}}$ together with a trapdoor $t_k$: